messner75/mantissify/README.md

 The sensor measured 345.678 micro A at 3.313 kilo V.

 ## License
-To keep it simple, mantissify uses the MIT licensing model.
+To keep it simple, mantissify uses the MIT licensing model. <br>
-See the `LICENSE` file for details.
+See the `LICENSE` file for details. <br>
 SPDX-License-Identifier: MIT